Invariant graphs of rational maps: Introduction

-The map $f$ is called \emph{postcritically finite}, if $\tu{Post}(f)$ is a finite set.
-In the case of postcritically finite polynomials, Douady-Hubbard have introduced the so-called Hubbard trees to capture their dynamical features \cite{DH2}.
-A long-standing problem is to develop analogous combinatorial invariants for general rational maps (cf. Problem 5.5 \cite{Mc1}).
+For postcritically finite polynomials, Douady-Hubbard have introduced so-called Hubbard trees to capture their dynamical features \cite{DH2}.
+A long-standing problem is to develop analogous combinatorial invariants for general rational maps \cite[Problem 5.5]{Mc1}.

-We briefly recall the known results on this line.
-The first works on this problem concern degree two rational maps \cite{Ber, Ree1,Wit}.
-In \cite{CGNPP}, the authors provide a conjectural picture of critically fixed rational maps from finite graphs.
-For Newton's method, there has also been recent progress \cite{DMRS,LMS1,LMS2,WYZ}.
-In \cite{De,QWY}, the authors have constructed combinatorial invariants, namely \emph{cut rays}, for McMullen maps.
+Here we recall some results on this topic.
+For quadratic rational maps, this problem was intensively studied in \cite{Ber, Ree1,ST, Wit}.
+There has also been some progress for Newton's methods; see \cite{DMRS,LMS1,LMS2,WYZ}.
+In \cite{De,QWY}, the authors constructed invariant cut rays for McMullen maps.
+Applying invariant graphs, the authors provided a classification of critically fixed rational maps \cite{CGNPP,Hlu}.

-All works mentioned above study particular classes of maps.
-The icebreaking general result on this problem is due to Bonk-Meyer \cite{BM} and Cannon-Floyd-Parry \cite{CFP}, where the authors proved independently that, any postcritically finite rational map $f$ without Fatou set admits an $f^n$-invariant Jordan curve containing $\tu{Post}(f)$ for each sufficiently large $n$ (cf. \cite[Theorem 15.1]{BM}).
-Actually, this result is proved in the broader setting of \emph{expanding Thurston maps} (cf. \cite{BM} Definition 2.2).
-Bonk-Meyer proposed an open problem (cf. \cite{BM}, Problem 3) asking that, does a non-expanding Thurston map $f$, for example, a postcritically finite rational map having Fatou set, admit $f^n$-invariant graphs containing its postcritical set?
-See also \cite[Question 4.2]{CFP}.
+The icebreaking general result on this problem is due to Bonk-Meyer \cite{BM} and Cannon-Floyd-Parry \cite{CFP}, where they proved that, any postcritically finite rational map $f$ with empty Fatou set admits an $f^n$-invariant Jordan curve containing $\tu{Post}(f)$ for sufficiently large integer $n>0$.
+Actually, this result was established in a broader setting of \emph{expanding Thurston maps} \cite[Definition 2.2]{BM}.
+An open problem is whether a postcritically finite rational map with non-empty Fatou set admits $f^n$-invariant graphs containing its postcritical set (\cite[Problem 3]{BM} and \cite[Question 4.2]{CFP}).

-Building on the work of \cite{BM}, the authors of \cite{GHMZ} have solved this problem in the case that the rational map $f$ is postcritically finite with its Julia set homeomorphic to the standard Sierpi\'{n}ski carpet \cite{GHMZ}.
-Rees proved a similar result, but with a different approach \cite{Ree2}.
+When $f$ is a \emph{carpet rational map}, i.e., a postcritically finite rational map whose Julia set is a Sierpi\'{n}ski carpet, it was proved in \cite{GHMZ} that for sufficiently large integer $n$, there is an $f^n$-invariant Jordan curve containing $\tu{Post}(f)$.
+M. Rees provided a similar result but with a different approach in \cite{Ree2}.

+It is not hard to check that there are postcritically finite rational maps $f$ that admit no $f^n$-invariant Jordan curves for any integer $n>0$; see Remark \ref{rmk:example}\,(2) for a counter example.
+Instead of searching for invariant Jordan curves for a general postcritically finite rational map $f$, the main purpose of this article is to construct $f^n$-invariant graphs containing $\tu{Post}(f)$.
+Our main result is as follows.